 If you're meeting friends at the market, a good place to convene is at the MSM marker at the northwest corner of Roosevelt and Desplaines.
+Our tour begins and ends at this intersection.

-The MSM is divided into two aisles, one on the east side and one on the west side, running the length of the market.
+The MSM is divided into two aisles, one on the west and one on the east side, running the length of the market.
 The following guide assumes you'll move with the unwritten law of MSM flow: counter-clockwise.
 From the MSM Marker, walk across Desplaines to the east aisle and head north, toward The Loop.
-Wherever the market seems to end on any given Sunday, make a U turn and then start back south along the west aisle.
+Wherever the market seems to end (which varies on any given Sunday), make a U turn and then start back south along the west aisle.